Leo Lafrance: Playing career

 LaFrance played the position of Left Wing for the National Hockey League's Montreal Canadiens from 1927 to 1928, and the Chicago Black Hawks from 1927 to 1928.
 His total NHL career consisted of 34 games played and 2 goals scored.
 Prior to joining the NHL, LaFrance was noted as a decent goal scorer with several minor league teams including the Sudbury Cub Wolves of the NOJHA, Iroquois Falls Papermakers of the NOHA, and the Duluth Hornets of the USAHA and CHL.
 His best year in hockey was from 1930–31 when as a member of the AHA's Tulsa Oilers he scored 42 points.

 After hockey

 He retired from playing hockey following the 1935–36 season with the Seattle Seahawks of the NWHL.
 His honors include being a member of the CHL Second All-Star Team in 1935.
+During World War II, he worked in an ordinance plant for the Johnson and Lord company.
 LaFrance later took a job as an electrician and estimator for the Universal Electric Company, in Duluth, Minnesota.
 He retired in 1969.
 He spent the rest of his life living quietly in Duluth, and spending time with friends and family, and died peacefully in 1993 at the age of 90.